kadaster-labs/sensrnet-home/docs/KeyConcepts.md

 ## Data at the source

-Within the Dutch government there is a trend towards 'Data bij de bron', Data at the source.
+Within the Dutch government there is a trend towards 'data bij de bron', data at the source.
-SensRNet is following this principle ... although with an extra point of view about what 'source' exaclty means.
+SensRNet is following this principle ... although with an extra point of view about what 'source' and 'data' exaclty means.
-We interpret this principle as we should respect the source where data is originated and the definition of this genesis data is described as events.
-In addition to this we apply the key concept of [event-driven](#event-driven) and superlative Event Sourcing.
-Especially this last concept states that changes to a system are described as Events.
+In combination with the key concept of [event-driven](#event-driven) and superlative Event Sourcing stating that changes to a system are described as Events.
 Therefore events are the origin of data.
+We interpret these principles as we respect the source where data is originated and the definition of this genesis data is described as events.

-Events are immutable and will be deleted.
+Events are immutable and will never be deleted.
-Events will be appended to the the ever growing collection of events.
+Events will be appended to the ever growing collection of events.
 To analyse a current state (at any point in time) one can simply process all events.
 This is a repeatable action and so the data at the source is not the eventual state but the events (and only the events).
 Because of the nature of events copying and distribution of events is still respecting its origin, its source without prohibiting it.
-On the contrary events produced at a source might be a trigger for other actions 'somewhere' (see [decentralization](#decentralization)).
+On the contrary: events produced at a source might be a trigger for other actions 'somewhere' (see [decentralization](#decentralization)).

 ## Privacy by design